ome/ome-model/docs/sphinx/ome-tiff/data.rst

 The third dataset contains a plate with 4 wells at position A2, B1, B3 and C2.
-The first three wells contain one field of view and the fourth well contains 2 fields of views.
-Each well sampole is saved as a separate OME-TIFF.
+The first three wells contain one field of view and the fourth well contains 2 fields of view.
+Each well sample is saved as a separate OME-TIFF.

 .. list-table::
   :header-rows: 1